 - Winter entry

-- November 30, 2019: Tuition deposit deadline.
-Once paid, students will be given access to their online services and can register in classes.
+- November 30: Tuition deposit deadline.
+Once paid, you will gain access to your online services and can select your classes.

 Paying your deposit